MI-SLAM: Magnetic Inertial SLAM Systems: The Tightly Coupled IM-SLAM System

-The tightly-coupled IM-SLAM system integrates the inertial, barometric, and magnetic sensors into a unified SLAM framework (see Fig.~\ref{fig: Tightly-Coupled Inertial Magnetic SLAM System overview}).
-In this framework, the state vector encompasses the full set of states, including the inertial states, local and global magnetic field model coefficients.
+The tightly coupled IM-SLAM system integrates the inertial, barometric, and magnetic sensors into a unified SLAM framework.
+In this framework, the state vector encompasses the full set of states, including the inertial navigation states, and the local and global magnetic field model coefficients.
 The system dynamics and measurement equation are jointly formulated to leverage all available information to achieve better performance.
-In the following, the state-space model of this system is presented.
+Next, the state-space model of this system is presented.